liam-carswell/intro-html-css/README.md

 - centering: how would you centre the profile in the page?
 - responsive design: how could you make this profile look good on both a desktop screen and a mobile device?
 - deploy to Github Pages

+## Still to do

+- Make YouTube embed smaller, but still central and responsive
+- Add CSS grid for images and footer links